GeotrekCE/Geotrek-admin/docs/advanced-configuration/edition.rst

     }

 .. note::
-  - This will apply to all text fields.
+  - This configuration applies to all text fields.
-  - For more information on configuration entries available, please refer to the official documentation of *TinyMCE version 3*.
+  - For more details, refer to the official *TinyMCE version 3* documentation.

 Max characters count
 ---------------------